I swear to God, I am not proud of it,

 without despair, without guilt, without question.

-Write your rewrite that I can never grant you,
+Write the rewrite that I can never grant you,

 and sign your name to the bottom of it, proudly.

 For there is nothing wrong with a rewrite,